twisterghost/simple-elo-server/README.md

 # Simple Elo Server

-Displays the computed elo of players given a list of player and a list of game outcomes.
+Displays the computed elo of players given a list of players and a list of game outcomes.

 ## Setup